karthikncode/MorphoChain/README.md

 Coming soon.

+You can also directly import the entire directory into IntelliJ or Eclipse and compile using the GUI.

 ### Sample Usage ###

 Here is an example of how to run the code from the home directory of the project.
 The output will contain the predicted segmentations for all the words in the test file.
 If you do not have gold segmentations